 Unitarian Universalist Church West offers religious education (RE) programs for children and youth, starting Sept.
 17 and running through May 19, 2024.

-- Nursery(TBD; planning/prep still in progress): Infants and toddlers under 4 receive care and supervision from a Lead Caregiver and volunteer parents and/or teen RE Assistants during Sunday worship.
-(9:45-11:15am)
+- Nursery: Infants and toddlers 4 and under receive care and supervision from a Lead Caregiver and volunteer parents and/or teen RE Assistants during Sunday worship services.

-To be sure of receiving the most current RE information, please register your family by submitting the information requested HERE.
+To be sure of receiving the most current RE information, please register your family by submitting the information requested at the link below.
 Please contact Dave Cicero, DLRE if you run into any problems or have questions.

-UUCW’s RE program is a cooperative one, meaning it relies on volunteers — especially as co-facilitators of classes.
-(Other opportunities do exist).
+UUCW’s RE program is a cooperative one, meaning it relies on volunteers — especially as co-leaders of classes (but other opportunities also exist.)
 Orientation and ongoing support are provided.
 Families are not charged fees for RE but pledges to the congregation are requested, to support all ministries — including the liberal religious education of children, youth, and adults.